w3c/web-annotation/admin/CRTransitionRequest.md

-[to be sent to Philippe, Ralph, cc-d to TimBL, chairs@w3.org, w3t-pr@w3.org, webmaster@w3.org, Rob, TimCole, Benjamin, Paolo, Doug, maybe Shane]
+[to be sent to Philippe, Ralph, cc-d to TimBL, chairs@w3.org, w3t-pr@w3.org, webmaster@w3.org, Rob, TimCole, Benjamin, Paolo, Doug, Shane]

 Philippe, Ralph,

 The Web Annotation Working Group requests transition to CR status for four specifications on Web Annotation.
-The publication is planned for the 5 of July (@@@@ To be finalized@@@@); the documents are follows:
+The publication is planned for the 5 of July; the documents are follows:

   * Web Annotation Data Model
   * Web Annotation Vocabulary